fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 _(added on 15th of March 2021)_

 Let's start with the evolution of Swift.
-I started working with iOS when Swift 2 was the latest release - it was in 2015.
+I started with iOS development shortly before the release of Swift 2 - it was in 2015.

 Creating this sketchnote was especially fun because I could look back at the features which were added step by step.
 I had almost forgotten that there was a time when Swift had no `guard` statement or `try and catch`.
 I don't miss it 😉